 Full-time staff positions, when available, are posted via the Harvard University website.
 On the Search for Jobs page, enter “American Repertory Theater.”

 Only applications submitted through Harvard University’s online application site will be considered.
-Please do not send employment inquiries or applications via email or mail.
+Please do not send inquiries or applications via email or mail.

-The American Repertory Theater offers various casting opportunities for Equity and Non-Equity actors.
+The American Repertory Theater offers various casting opportunities for Equity and non-Equity actors.
 Current casting notices will be posted below as they are made available.

-The A.R.T. does not accept any submissions or casting correspondence via phone or direct mail; and cannot review submissions outside of posted auditions.
+The A.R.T. does not accept any submissions or casting correspondence via phone or direct mail and cannot review submissions outside of posted auditions.

-There are currently no open call audition.
+There are currently no open call auditions.